 Understanding business needs will help you determine which areas of the marketing strategy you need to improve.
 It’s difficult to find a CMO who is the full package, often referred to as a unicorn.
 As long as you understand your biggest areas of need, however, you should be able to find someone to fill your most pressing marketing gaps.

 No matter the main experience and skill set of your CMO, you need someone who can strategically structure the various marketing departments.
 During the interview process, ask candidates how they’d structure your teams and have them work together.
 A few teams that fall under the CMO’s control include content marketing, customer relationships management, brand marketing, marketing communications, and product marketing.
 Your business may have a few more or could be missing a unit that would drastically improve sales.
-A CMO should be able to come in and structure the groups into a cohesive working whole.
+A CMO should be able to come in and structure marketing groups efficiently and cohesively.

 During CMO recruiting, don’t just ask colleagues for CMO referrals.
 Simply asking for a CMO referral will get you a wide assortment of contacts.
 Get specific with your needs and say, “Do you know any CMOs who are expert storytellers with experience in brand building and customer outreach?”
 The more specific you can be, the more likely you’ll be to find a qualifying candidate.